- AT - Methods and Materials to Support Math

 - Education 4 Kids provides numerous drill games.
 General Math is where you will find Math Flashcards and Math Tables as well as some of the other more general drill games.
 The other math sections have been established to cover math in specific areas, like time and money.

 - Equals Math is a curriculum designed for students with disabilities.
 It comes in a kit with just about everything that you need to teach math lessons that have been strategically aligned to state standards.
 The lessons have been differentiated into three levels for students with mild, moderate and more significant disabilities, presenting objectives using concrete, semi-concrete, and abstract instructional strategies to address different learning styles across all grades.
 The materials and presentation are appropriate for all learners and ages.

 - Gizmos offers over 450 on-line simulations for grades 3-12 for math and science.
 Virtual manipulatives!
 "Most of all, Explore Learning Gizmos are all about the “Ah-Hah!” moment, that miraculous instant when something inside your brain clicks and suddenly whatever was puzzling you now makes perfect sense."
 You may use this as a 30-day trial or you can view each activity for 5 minutes per 24 hr. period or you can pay for the full use.

 - Harcourt School Publishers offers on-line activities and teacher supports.
 This is one that is highly recommended by many teachers in the field from RSP settings to SH settings.

 - H.I.P.
 Pocket Change is a fun educational tool for students and teachers that generates interest in coins, the United States Mint, and U.S. history.

 - Hot Math provides support for individual problems from many of the math books.
-You actually chose your textbook, chose the specific problem and they will help you though it.
+You actually chose your textbook, chose the specific problem and they will help you through it.
 It is a homework and concept support.

 - Hurley Calculus provides lessons on calculus.
 There are currently 73 videos in the Hurley Calculus channel.